The Grand Heist

 The Grand Heist is a 2012 South Korean heist action comedy film about a gang of 11 thieves who try to steal ice blocks from the royal storage, Seobingo, during the last years of the Joseon era.
 It was released on August 8, 2012.

 Plot

-In the late 18th century of the Joseon period (1392–1910), during the last years of King Yeongjo's reign.
-Ice is a commodity more valuable than gold.
+In the late 18th century of the Joseon period (1392–1910), during the last years of King Yeongjo's reign, ice is a commodity more valuable than gold.
 Blocks of it are harvested from frozen rivers in winter, put in royal storage and distributed or sold throughout the year for general consumption.
-When corrupt officials conspire to form a monopoly and fix its price, a gang of 11 professionals is formed to stop the scheme — and to do that they must make all the royal ice blocks in five storage rooms disappear for a night.
+When corrupt officials conspire to form a monopoly and fix its price, a gang of 11 professionals is formed to stop the scheme — and to do that, they must make all of the royal ice blocks in five storage rooms disappear for a night.